yacc/brunch-with-ember-sideloaded/README.md

 ```
 brunch new git@github.com:ksnyde/brunch-with-ember-sideloaded.git <appname>
 cd <appname>
-bower install
 brunch watch -s
 ```
 Open [http://localhost:3333](http://localhost:3333) on your browser.
+Note ... if you don't already have `bower` installed you'll want to install that first.
+To install bower just type `npm install -g bower`.
+Presto.
+Done.
+Now you're ready to have brunch.

 ## Dependency Automation ##
 There are two ways that external depencies to your Ember app can be kept up-to-date.
 The Ember specific dependencies (aka, Ember, Ember-Data, and Handlebars) are still kept current by using the `cake` automation described below.
 All other vendor dependencies are now managed by `Bower`.
 This seperation is only due to the fact that Ember is still in a very actively changed state and therefore the frequency with which you may be updating the two types of dependencies will vary.
 I will likely change all depenencies to use the `Bower` package manager at some future points and am open to people comments on this.